xflcx1991/terminalcolor/README.md

 - magenta
 - cyan
 - white
+- brightblack
+- brightred
+- brightgreen
+- brightyellow
+- brightblue
+- brightmagenta
+- brightcyan
+- brightwhite

 ## Todo

 - **More tests ?**
-- add windows Macos?(I have no macos machine) support
-- add bright colors support
+- do more test on windows Macos
 - add background color support
 - add style support
-- add truecolors support
-- tet ColoredString can add String to expand the color text in an intuitive way
+- let ColoredString can add String to expand the color text in an intuitive way

 ## Credits
 This library wouldn't have been the same without the marvelous rust crate [colored](https://github.com/colored-rs/colored).

 ## Minimum Supported Cangjie Version (cjnative)
-The current cjnative is `0.54.3`, which has a huge set of changes.
+The current cjnative is `0.53.4`, which has a huge set of changes.

 ## License